wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 As stated above, the DifferentialDrive class contains three default methods for controlling skid-steer or WCD robots.
-Note that you can create your own methods of controling the robot's driving and have them call tankDrive() with the derived inputs for left and right motors.
+Note that you can create your own methods of controlling the robot's driving and have them call tankDrive() with the derived inputs for left and right motors.